VISITING WORKSHOPS

 Events and Workshops!

 Studio Member Workshops are open & free of charge to all current studio members and students.
 Please note: Workshops will be cancelled due to severe weather or lack of interest.
 If you plan on attending a workshop please email us an RSVP as soon as possible.
-Thank You!

 -------------------------------------------------------------------------------